bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 * Example:

-    The following example completes one run of the __DRT-Based Demand Calculation__ using the __Task Set #2__ in Bijinemula et al.:
+    The following example completes one run of the __DRT-Based Demand Calculation__ using the __Task Set #2__ in Bijinemula et al. and logs the demand for each time-step in DRTAlgOutput.txt:

     ```sh
-    python3 DRTAlg.py -t 2
+    python3 DRTAlg.py -t 2 -v
     ```

 * Output:

-    The calculated demand and demand update timestamps are logged in __`DRTAlgOutput.txt`.
+    The calculated demand and demand update timestamps are logged in `DRTAlgOutput.txt`.
     Runtime is printed to the terminal.

 ### DRTMultiAVR.py

 * Description:

-    Python3 script for generating randomized AVR task sets split into _M_ modes and calculating demand using __DRT-based calculations__.
+    Python3 script for generating randomized AVR task set with _M_ modes and calculating the demand using __DRT-based calculations__.

     ```sh
     python3 DRTMultiAVR.py M